formtools/core/README.md

 command-line nonsense to get the script running.
 As such, I'm going to commit the _vendor/_ folder with all dependencies and omit the _composer.lock_ file.
 - Any way to add in PSR-2 checking for code quality...?
 Maybe too early...?
+- error handling for scenario where DB is gone but config exists